Dens49/catdog-cnn-webserver/readme.md

 - script for training the classifier
 - script for prediction using the trained classifier
 - webserver GET
+- webserver POST: upload image file to webserver

 ### TODOs
-- webserver POST: upload image file to webserver
-- do prediction for that image file
+- do actual prediction for that image file
-- return prediction to browser
+- handle duplicate filenames and non-existing target directory